Reasons why our family deliberately chooses to believe in Santa Claus! Plus a free "Is Santa Real?" Letter download to help explain it to your kids!

 HOW TO TELL KIDS ABOUT SANTA CLAUS

-So what happens when your kids ask "Is Santa Real?"
+So what happens when your kids ask "Is Santa Real or is it your parents?"
 We created this Is Santa Real letter that helps explain all of this!

 No matter what side you find yourself on, I hope that Christmas can be a wonderful, peace-filled season for you and your family!